mk12/sicp/notes/lecture.md

 #### Means of abstraction

 This is accomplished in Lisp with `define`.
 Defining something gives a name to an expression.
-We write this the same way as a regular combination, but `define` is not a procedure -- it is a _special form_.
+We write this the same way as a regular combination, but `define` is not a procedure---it is a _special form_.
 We can also define procedures this way:

 ```
 (define (square x) (* x x))